History of Sony: Beyond an electronics powerhouse

 Sony played a major role in the development of Japan as a powerful exporter during the late 20th century.
-From the late 80s to early 2000s, it aggressively expanded into a variety of businesses, from film (Sony Pictures Entertainment) and insurance (Sony Life) to banking (Sony Bank) to internet service providing (So-net) and gaming (Sony Interactive Entertainment).
+From the late 1980s to the early 2000s, it aggressively expanded into a variety of businesses, from film (Sony Pictures Entertainment) and insurance (Sony Life) to banking (Sony Bank) to internet service providing (So-net) and gaming (Sony Interactive Entertainment).
 It also beefed up the music business it had operated in Japan, CBS/Sony Record, and turned it into Sony Music Entertainment, a multinational music label group.
 Part of its motivation for expansion was the pursuit of "convergence," linking film, music, and digital electronics via the Internet.
 However this strategy ultimately failed, merely damaging Sony's balance sheet and making the company's business structure highly complex.

 Crisis and challenges

 Howard Stringer, the first non-Japanese CEO of Sony, helped to reinvigorate the company's struggling media businesses, encouraging blockbusters such as Spider-Man while cutting 9,000 jobs.
-Despite modest success, the company faced continued struggles from the mid 2000s and started to lose the leading position in the tech industry.
+Despite modest success, the company faced continued struggles from the mid-2000s and started to lose the leading position in the tech industry.
 It became known for its stagnancy, with a fading brand name.

 Sony's headquarters moved to Minato, Tokyo from Shinagawa, Tokyo around the end of 2006.